iHanjra/Portfolio-Project/README.md

 1. Fork and clone this repository.

 2. Navigate to the cloned repository's directory on your command line.
-Then, run the following command:

 3. Open up the repository in VSCode.